 With more than 1700 sessions, the AGU Fall Meeting’s scientific program spans the Earth and space sciences, offering something for everyone no matter their scientific discipline.
 The meeting offers a unique mix of more than 23,000 oral and poster presentations, a broad range of general sessions, more than 50 formal and informal networking and career advancement opportunities, and an exhibit hall packed with approximately 250 exhibitors showcasing new and relevant research tools and services that could help scientists and researchers streamline their work.

 Attendees are encouraged to explore beyond their primary field of interest and to learn about related fields through SWIRLs.
-SWIRLs offer an interdisciplinary walk through the AGU Fall Meeting by categorizing sessions and presentations as part of broader theme in the Earth and space sciences.
+SWIRLs offer an interdisciplinary walk through the AGU Fall Meeting by categorizing sessions and presentations as part of broader themes in the Earth and space sciences.
 Examples of themes from past years include Characterizing Uncertainty, Computational Methods Across Scales, and Dust and Aerosols.
 Learn more about 2014/2013 SWIRLs.

 With everything to do at the AGU Fall Meeting, five days may not seem like enough time!
 Use our Attendee guide to help plan your meeting: